genexplain/Manasa_KP_et_al_IGFBP2_regulatory_networks_in_Gliobastoma/README.md

 **Workflow**

-#### The computational workflow applied in the study can be inspected [here](https://ge.genexplain.com/bioumlweb/#de=data/Projects/Regulatory_Networks_of_Glioblastoma_survival/Data/GE%20workflow/Workflow)
+#### The computational workflow applied in the study can be inspected [here](https://ge.genexplain.com/bioumlweb/#user=demo@genexplain.com&pass=demo19b&de=data/Projects/Regulatory_Networks_of_Glioblastoma_survival/Data/GSE_dataset/GE%20workflow/Workflow.png)

+**Workflow execution**
+To run the workflow please click [here](https://ge.genexplain.com/bioumlweb/#user=demo@genexplain.com&pass=demo19b&de=data/Projects/Regulatory_Networks_of_Glioblastoma_survival/Data/GSE_dataset/GE%20workflow/Workflow)
-upregulated genes– “GSE dataset/ GSE_uprergulated(0.5) is the automated input.The results are generated and will be accessible under Results/Output/ folder
+Drag and drop the input file of upregulated genes– “GSE dataset/ GSE_uprergulated(0.5)” onto the workflow execution box.
+The results are generated and will be accessible under Results/Output/ folder

 **Workflow result**\
 This automated workflow, generates a results folder –Results of the workflow will be in  Results_new/output/ folder.